Unsupervised Object Learning via Common Fate: Discussion

 \section{Discussion}

 The fields of machine learning and causal modeling have recently begun to cross-pollinate.
 Causality offers a principled framework to think about classes of distributions related to each other by domain shifts and interventions, and independent/modular components (e.g., objects) that are invariant across such changes.
-Vice versa, machine learning has something to offer to causality when it comes to learning causal variables and representations---traditionally, research in causal discovery and inference built on the assumption that those variables be given a priori.
+Vice versa, machine learning has something to offer to causality when it comes to {\em learning} causal variables and representations---traditionally, research in causal discovery and inference built on the assumption that those variables be given a priori.
 Much like the shift from classic AI towards machine learning included a shift from processing human-defined symbols towards automatically learning features and \textit{statistical} representations, {causal} representation learning aims to learn \textit{interventional} representations from raw data \citep{scholkopf2021toward}.
-It is in this sense that we like to think of our scene model as a causal generative model, even though it is fairly straightforward from the causal point of view.
+It is in this sense that we like to think of our scene model as a causal generative model.
+Its causal structure is simple---its complexity lies on the side of representation learning.

-We propose a multi-stage approach for learning generative object models from unlabelled videos.
+We propose a multi-stage approach for learning the model from unlabelled videos.
 Inspired by the Gestalt \textit{Principle of Common Fate}, we use candidate segmentations obtained from unsupervised optic flow to weakly supervise generative object and background models, and combine them into a scene model.
-The scene model is causal/mechanistic in the sense that it (1) learns complete objects (although occlusions are abundant in the training data)\footnote{\looseness-1 since inpainting takes place at the level of masks/shapes, rather than only for pixels as in most prior work.} and (2) properly handles partial depth orderings in the scene, the latter through the dead leaves approach---as opposed to the computationally simpler additive mixture approach which is common place in end-to-end scene models, but contradicts the physics of scene generation.
+The scene model is causal/mechanistic in the sense that it (1) learns complete objects (although occlusions are abundant in the training data)\footnote{Inpainting takes place at the level of masks/shapes, rather than only for pixels as in most prior work.} and (2) properly handles partial depth orderings in the scene, the latter through the ``dead leaves'' approach---as opposed to the computationally simpler additive mixture approach which is common place in end-to-end scene models, but contradicts the generative structure of scenes.
 Moreover, while many existing models only decompose and represent scenes, (3) our model can generate plausible novel and out-of-distribution scenes (e.g., higher fish density, different sizes).
-This showcases the challenges faced by end-to-end learning when not endowed with sufficient prior structure and inductive biases.